facelessuser/coloraide/docs/src/markdown/average.md

 Color.average(['orange', 'red', 'white'], [0, 1])
 ```

-/// note
+> [!note]
-It should be noted that negative weights are not allowed and will be clipped to zero, which treats the colors as if it
+> It should be noted that negative weights are not allowed and will be clipped to zero, which treats the colors as if it
-is not included at all.
+> is not included at all.
-///

 ## Averaging with Transparency